 It is because of this factor that the piriformis then is at risk of becoming weaker and shorter, and therefore more easily fatigued, causing the hip rotators to tighten and then lead to pain in the backside and hip area.
 This can also put additional pressure on the sciatic nerve (source), which can lead to further leg and hip pain.

 If you have an overly bent posture while riding your e-Bike, this can also put additional pressure on the hips, specifically causing tightness in the hip flexor muscles.
-Tightness in this region will cause the upper body to overcompensate, and thus put strain on the lower back and hips.
+Tightness in this region will cause the upper body to overcompensate, and thus put a strain on the lower back and hips.

-The main ways to overcome hip pain is to ensure that your hip rotators, hip flexors, and glutes are stretched properly.
+The main way to overcome hip pain is to ensure that your hip rotators, hip flexors, and glutes are stretched properly.
 Regular stretching can help strengthen these muscles, which will help decrease the possibility of fatigue and strain.

 E-Bikers can accomplish this by stretching regularly before and after rides, or at least twice a week.
 As well, it is recommended that riders increase their mileage and distance on e-Bikes gradually, as opposed to going at an intense rate too quickly, as this can potentially lead to damage or pain in the hips.